 There's no need to tell donors to subtract out the value of return gifts to them that were merely token, "insubstantial" items--but how much is that?

 How are Nonprofits Affected by the Tax Cuts and Jobs Act?

 Nonprofits can expect less charitable giving and fewer charitable bequests under the TCJA.

-A donor who claims a charitable deduction of $5,000 or more for a single item or for multiple similar items of personal or real property must obtain a qualified appraisal of the item’s or group of items’ combined value.
-This can discourage large property donations because appraisals can be expensive.
+Any donor who claims a charitable deduction of $5,000 or more must obtain a qualified appraisal of the item’s value.

 Effective Fundraising for Nonprofits: Real-World Strategies That Work